 You can also try grouping plants together so that they create their microclimate and help to protect each other from wind and sun.
 Finally, make sure that your sage plant is getting enough sunlight.
 Six hours of sunlight per day is ideal.

 What are the signs that sage needs watering?

 Sage needs watering signs, including wilting, drooping, and falling leaves.
 Another sign that sage needs water is if the soil is dry at a depth of 0.5 inches (1 cm).
 Stick your finger in the ground near the sage plant to check the soil.
 If the soil is dry, then sage needs water.

 Sage plants are native to Mediterranean climates, which means they’re used to hot, dry summers and cool, wet winters.
 So to re-establish some of the growing circumstances that sage would have found in its natural habitat, water dry, crusty soil and black spots on leaves with water.

 Overwatering sage will cause the plant to droop and wilted leaves.
 The plant may also have yellow, brown, or black leaves.
 Sage is water sensitive and prefers dyer soils.

-To avoid root rot, do not water sage for 7-10 days after natural rainfall.
+Do not water sage for 7-10 days after natural rainfall to avoid root rot.
 Root rot is a major problem associated with overwatering sage.